bongardino/introspection/README.md

 # For the goals

+A popup at the end of your day which builds a spreadsheet.
+Select as many (or as few) you deserve.

 ![demo](./images/in_action.png)

-I am poor at remembering to spend time in consideration of how I spend my time So I spent some time on this bit of bash that runs a bit of applescript that runs a bit of bash so I don't have to spend time on that
+I am poor at remembering to spend time in consideration of how I spend my time
+So I spent some time on this bit of bash that runs a bit of applescript that runs a bit of bash Now I dont have to spend time on time

 run on a cron